9 Minute Read

 So what could Jack do with an extra $545 each month that he’s not using to pay off the car?

 In one scenario, he could put all those savings toward upgrading his car down the road.
 If he saves $545 every month, he could buy a $20,000 car in just three years, while Tony is still just halfway through the loan on his truck.

-Better yet, what if Jack swears off car payments and invests that $545 in solid-growth stock mutual funds from age 25 to 55?
-Assuming an average annual rate of return between 10–12%, he could end up with around $1.4 million saved up for retirement.
+Better yet, what if Jack swears off car payments and invests that $545 in solid-growth stock mutual funds from age 30 to 70?
+Assuming an average annual rate of return, he could end up with more than $5 million saved for retirement.

 We hope Tony likes the truck!

 Is It Ever Okay to Buy a New Car?

 As a general rule of thumb, the total value of your vehicles (anything with a motor in it) should never be more than half of your annual household income.
 Dave doesn’t recommend buying a new car—ever—until your net worth is more than $1 million.
 If you’re a millionaire and you want to buy a new car that costs a very small percentage of your net worth, then go for it.

 When we recently asked everyday millionaires what kind of cars they drive, we found that the average millionaire drives a four-year-old car with 41,000 miles on it.
 And eight out of 10 millionaire car buyers drive it away debt-free without a car payment.

 The real problem with new cars is that the vast majority of the people who buy them (85%) either take out a loan or a lease to get one.(6) And today, thanks in large part to our love affair with new cars, more than 113 million Americans have taken out auto loans and owe $1.27 trillion (with a “t”) in car debt.
 Only mortgages and student loans account for more of America’s total debt balance.(7)